Radon Sobolev Variational Auto-Encoders: RS-VAE: Radon Sobolev Variational Auto-Encoder

 $\bullet$ full optimization ($\lambda=100$).

-The results are in Figure~\ref{fig:consistency}.
-The first situation results in good reconstruction but poor generation while the second generates "white noise like" images.
-The advantage of having both terms is obvious from the figure.
+The results for the latent loss only are given in figure~\ref{fig:consistency}; as expected the network generates "white noise" images.
+The results for the reconstruction loss only and full optimization are given in figure \ref{fig:resultsMNIST-short}.
+The first situation results in good reconstruction but poor generation; the advantage of having both terms is obvious from the figure.